Stop Creditor Harassment Today

-Debt collectors who violate this law can be sued for money damages, including your attorney's fees and court costs.
-This law only applies to professional bill collectors and not to the original creditor, such as a credit card company, furniture store, or doctor's office.
+Debt collectors who violate this law can be sued for money damages, including your attorney fees and court costs.
+This law only applies to professional bill collectors and not to the original creditor, such as a credit card company, furniture store or doctor’s office.

 Sleepless nights and endless worry can cause real physical ailments and put a strain on your ability to function from day to day and enjoy time with your family.
 We want to help you relieve those financial pressures and take back control of your finances and your life.
-In Orange County and throughout Southern California, contact the Fishback Law Corp for assistance.
+In Orange County and throughout Southern California, call our office at 877-532-6806 or contact the Fishback Law Corporation for assistance.